rozek/node-red-authorization-examples/README.md

 Token lifetime may be configured - by default, it is set to 10 minutes.

+In order to "login", POST a form containing the variables `UserId` and `Password` to the proper endpoint (`/cookie-auth` in this example).

 > Nota bene: current law often requires users to be informed about cookie usage.
 The cookie used here counts as a "technically required cookie" which cannot be forbidden if the visited site is expected to work as foreseen.

 ![](cookie-auth.png)